Trekkin Weka

 Looking back down from the top, San Jacinto in the background

-From the ridge, the views up both mountain valleys are impressive, and we travel along the top for an hour or so.
-Finally, we descend into Mission Creek.
+From the ridge, the views up both mountain valleys were impressive, and we traveled along the top for an hour or so.
+Finally, we descended into Mission Creek.

 The mountains behind Whitewater River